Can chickens eat vegetables? Here are the best and worst for your flock.

 We know that humans should eat more veg.
-But what about chickens?
+But what about our chickens?

 Can chickens eat broccoli?

-• Vitamin B, which contributes to healthy bones and feathers
+• Vitamin B-complex: promotes healthy bones and plumage.

-• decreased levels of cholesterol in the yolk.
+• Lower levels of "bad" cholesterol in the yolk.

 A plate of broccoli with text: don't boil – steam veg for chickens!